Regular black hole from regular initial data: Introduction

+Gravitational collapse is the key astrophysical mechanism that generates stars, galaxies, and other structures in the universe.
+However, there have been few attempts to understand the formation of RBHs as an end state of gravitational collapse.
+Its dynamical formation using the quantum gravity approach has been discussed in \cite{Cassadio, Torres, Kelly, Hussain, Ashtekar}.
+In \cite{Malafarina_2022sca}, the author took a semi-classical approach to resolving singularities and obtained a RBH as an end state of dust collapse.
+No attempts have been made so far (as of the completion of this article) to understand the formation of RBH within the framework of general relativity.

-In this letter, we propose and show a method of obtaining a regular black hole as an end-state of gravitational collapse from regular initial data.
-By regular initial data, we mean well-defined, suitably differentiable initial profiles on the three-dimensional hypersurface $\Sigma \subset \mathcal{M}$ that foliates $\mathcal{M}$ ($\mathcal{M}=\Sigma \times \mathbb{R}$).
-Here, we employ the method of obtaining an equilibrium configuration previously studied in \cite{JMN2} and put the following two restrictions so that this end-state equilibrium is a regular black hole: 1) The equilibrium configuration should be regular, i.e. one should not have a curvature singularity, and 2) It should have a horizon, namely a marginally trapped surface (MTS) so that no future-directed null geodesics should exist from the configuration to the surrounding spacetime.
+In this article, we show a method of obtaining a RBH as an end-state of gravitational collapse from regular initial data in general relativity.
+By regular initial data, we mean that we have a well-defined, suitably differentiable initial profiles on the three-dimensional spacelike hypersurface $\Sigma \subset \mathcal{M}$ that foliates $\mathcal{M}$ ($\mathcal{M}=\Sigma \times \mathbb{R}$).
+Here, we employ the method of obtaining an equilibrium configuration previously studied in \cite{JMN2} and put the following two restrictions so that this end-state equilibrium is a RBH: 1) The equilibrium configuration should be regular, i.e. it should not admit incomplete geodesics (let alone a curvature singularity), and 2) It should have a horizon, namely a marginally trapped surface (MTS) so that no future-directed null geodesics should exist from a point enclosed by the MTS to a point that is not enclosed by the MTS.
 To satisfy the first restriction, we will compensate with condition 3) of the pattern singularity theorem.
-This initial/boundary condition relates to the existence of trapped surfaces.
-Here we use the geometrized units $(c=8\pi G=1)$.
+This initial/boundary condition demands the existence of trapped surfaces.

-To begin with, let us consider a spherical gravitational collapse of a general perfect fluid.
-The spacetime metric in comoving coordinate basis is described as

-Here, $R=R(t,r)$ and $G=G(t,r)$.
-The superscripts dot and prime above the functions in this context denote the partial derivative with respect to comoving coordinates $t$ and $r$, respectively.
-Einstein's field equations for a perfect fluid are